RivenSkaye/ZweiBot/README.md

 So in the vein of what this bot was meant for, learning a new lang, I'm now using it to teach myself Rust.
 And I gotta say I like it!

+_Features advertised in this repository may not yet be available_

 ## The Goal

 Zwei was created with the idea of making a bot that anyone can host and edit